openstack-infra/infra-specs/specs/project-hosting.rst

 displays only the relevant projects.

 Some new top-level projects may have code in OpenStack's Gerrit already.
-To facilitate these cases, create symlinks on the git servers so that every project can be cloned without it's prefix.
-We could just do this as necessary for specific projects, however, this is a likely step in the process of flattening the OpenStack git namespace anyway, so we may as well solve the problem once globally.
+To facilitate these cases, create a document root on the git servers for each new top-level site, and create symlinks for these projects.
+Set the Apache virtualhosts to these site roots, so that the projects may be cloned via the symlink.
+The symlink may be different than the name which appears in gerrit (eg, 'openstack/foo' might simply be 'foo').

-This should work because we do, as a matter of policy, require unique project names regardless of the prefix.
+We will be unable to do the same for git-protocol hosting.
+Therefore, we should not advertise any new git:// URLs, and should begin the process of deprecating that protocol in favor of https.

 Websites
 --------